freeCodeCamp/how-to-contribute-to-open-source/README.md

 - [First Contributions](https://roshanjossey.github.io/first-contributions) - Make your first open source contribution in 5 minutes.
 A tool and tutorial to help beginners get started with contributions.

 ## Direct GitHub searches
-Search links that point directly to suitable issues to contribute to on GitHub
+Search links that point directly to suitable issues to contribute to on GitHub.
 - [is:issue is:open label:easy](https://github.com/search?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+label%3Aeasy)
 - [is:issue is:open label:beginner](https://github.com/search?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+label%3Abeginner)
 - [is:issue is:open label:up-for-grabs](https://github.com/search?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+label%3Aup-for-grabs)

 ## Mozilla's contributor ecosystem
-- [Good First Bugs](https://bugzil.la/sw:%22[good%20first%20bug]%22&limit=0) - bugs that developers have identified as a good introduction to the project
+- [Good First Bugs](https://bugzil.la/sw:%22[good%20first%20bug]%22&limit=0) - bugs that developers have identified as a good introduction to the project.
-- [Mentored Bugs](https://bugzilla.mozilla.org/buglist.cgi?quicksearch=mentor%3A%40) - bugs that have a mentor assigned who will be there on IRC to help you when you get stuck while working on fix
+- [Mentored Bugs](https://bugzilla.mozilla.org/buglist.cgi?quicksearch=mentor%3A%40) - bugs that have a mentor assigned who will be there on IRC to help you when you get stuck while working on fix.
-- [Bugs Ahoy](http://www.joshmatthews.net/bugsahoy/) - a site dedicated to finding bugs on Bugzilla
+- [Bugs Ahoy](http://www.joshmatthews.net/bugsahoy/) - a site dedicated to finding bugs on Bugzilla.
-- [Firefox DevTools](http://firefox-dev.tools/) - a site dedicated to bugs filed for the developer tools in the Firefox browser
+- [Firefox DevTools](http://firefox-dev.tools/) - a site dedicated to bugs filed for the developer tools in the Firefox browser.
-- [What Can I Do For Mozilla](http://whatcanidoformozilla.org/) - figure out what you can work on by answering a bunch of questions about your skill set and interests
+- [What Can I Do For Mozilla](http://whatcanidoformozilla.org/) - figure out what you can work on by answering a bunch of questions about your skill set and interests.
-- [Start Mozilla](https://twitter.com/StartMozilla) - a Twitter account that tweets about issues fit for contributors new to the Mozilla ecosystem
+- [Start Mozilla](https://twitter.com/StartMozilla) - a Twitter account that tweets about issues fit for contributors new to the Mozilla ecosystem.

 ## Useful articles for new open source contributors
 - ["How to find your first open source bug to fix"](https://medium.freecodecamp.org/finding-your-first-open-source-project-or-bug-to-work-on-1712f651e5ba#.slc8i2h1l) by [@Shubheksha](https://github.com/Shubheksha)